Chunshan-Theta/GPIO_ON_Raspberry/README.md

 # GPIO_ON_Raspberry
 GPIO24.py
- - made RPi to a object for light.
+ - made RPi's GPIO to a object for light.
  - could use it to enable and close electic by GPIO.
  - fonction : on , off , flash and clean